Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Numerical results

 Looking at the objective value only, the constraint generation method is better than the full model for 31 of 33 instances.
 For 19 instances, one of the two constraint generation methods obtains a solution within 1\% of the best known solution for the challenge, against only 7 for the full model.
 The solution of instance A\_08 is even proven optimal.

-The effect on the proven lower bound is less clear: while the lower bound is better for all small A instances, it is frequent for the full model to get better lower bounds on B and C instances.
+The effect on the proven lower bound is less clear: while the lower bound is better for all small A instances, the full model with our subset constraints often proves tighter lower bounds on B and C instances.